dotnet/docs-maui/docs/troubleshooting.md

 1. Visual Studio on Windows can install *.msi* files for each workload pack.
 1. `dotnet workload install` commands.

 On Windows, if you run a `dotnet workload install` after installing .NET MAUI through the Visual Studio installer, Visual Studio can enter a state where it can't locate the .NET MAUI workloads.
-You'll then receive build errors telling you to install the .NET MAUI workloads, and it's possible to enter a state where the workloads can't be repaired or re-installed.
-For more information about this issue, see [The CLI and VS do not play nicely](https://github.com/dotnet/sdk/issues/22388).
+You'll receive build errors telling you to install the .NET MAUI workloads, and it's possible to enter a state where the workloads can't be repaired or reinstalled.
+For more information, see the GitHub issue [dotnet/sdk#22388](https://github.com/dotnet/sdk/issues/22388).

 ### Windows

 The solution to this issue on Windows is to uninstall the .NET MAUI workloads through the CLI, uninstall any .NET SDKs in Control Panel, and uninstall the .NET MAUI workloads in Visual Studio.
-This can be accomplished with the following process:
+These uninstalls can be accomplished with the following process:

 1. Run `dotnet workload uninstall maui` if you ever used the `dotnet workload install` commands.
 1. Uninstall any standalone .NET SDK installers from Control Panel.
-These will have names similar to `Microsoft .NET SDK 6.0.300`.
+These installers have names similar to `Microsoft .NET SDK 6.0.300`.
 1. In every instance of Visual Studio, uninstall the .NET Multi-platform App UI development, and .NET desktop development Visual Studio workloads.

-Then, check if there are additional `.msi` files that need uninstalling by running the following command:
+Then, check if there are additional `.msi` files that need to be uninstalled by running the following command:

 ```cmd
 reg query HKLM\SOFTWARE\Microsoft\Windows\currentversion\uninstall\ -s -f manifest
 ```

-This `reg query` command will list .NET 6+ SDKS that are still installed on your machine, such as:
+This `reg query` command lists .NET 6+ SDKs that are still installed on your machine, such as:

 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\currentversion\uninstall\{EEC1BB5F-3391-43C2-810E-42D78ADF3140}